pyne/pyne/docs/source/usersguide/simplesim.rst

 .. currentmodule:: pyne.simplesim

 This page presents an overview of the :py:mod:`simplesim` package, including a discussion of why it was made, how it is used, and some examples.
-This is not intended by any means to be a replacmenet for a specific code's own documentation.
+This guide is not intended by any means to be a replacmenet for a specific code's own documentation.

 It is expected that when using this package, the user has the library reference, at :ref:`pyne_simplesim`, open.
 The reference contains descriptions